 Traffic laws and ordinances will be enforced by police on school property.

-Drivers violating traffic laws and who drive in an unsafe manner may lose their parking privileges.
+Drivers violating traffic laws or who drive in an unsafe manner on school property may lose their parking privileges.

 Drivers/students littering on school property will be subject to local ordinances and state law.